-Cerubidine ®, DaunoXome® (There may be other brand names for this medication.)
+Cerubidine®, DaunoXome® (There may be other names for this medication.)

 How is Daunorubicin Administered?

 Daunorubicin is given by infusion into a vein (intravenous/IV).
 When used to treat acute myeloid leukemia (AML), it is usually given once a day on certain treatment days.
 When used to treat acute lymphocytic leukemia (ALL), it is usually given once a week.

 This drug is used to treat AML and ALL.